p3nguin-kun/p3nguin-kun/README.md

 # P3NGUIN-KUN

 #### Hi!
 I'm Khanh Hien (p3nguin-kun, kh4nhhi3n, ...).
-I'm a student, but i love tech and i can code too.
+I'm a student, a programmer, an osu! or rhythm games player and a tech enthusiast.
 I've loved computers and technology since I was a kid.

 ## Contacts: